Decision-Making Responsibility

 What is Decision-Making Responsibility?

 Decision-making responsibility is the right of a person, usually a parent, to make significant decisions about the child’s life and well-being.
-This includes but is not limited to, healthcare and medical treatments, education and choice of school, language, culture, religion, and other important matters in respect of the child.
+This includes but is not limited to, healthcare and medical treatments, education and choice of school, language, culture, religion, significant extracurricular activities, and other important matters in respect of the child.

 Parents can have decision-making responsibility over different kinds of decisions, such as education and healthcare.
 If this is the case, the agreement will specify which decisions each parent is responsible for making.
-Decision-making responsibility can be assigned to one or more parents, in addition to non-parents such as grandparents.
+Decision-making responsibility can be assigned to one or more parents, in addition to non-parents such as grandparents

 Many decisions are made in regards to children.
 Some are major or significant decisions while others are smaller day-to-day decisions

-Significant Decisions
+Significant Decisions:

-Choice of school and educational needs
+- Choice of school and educational needs

-Medical treatment
+- Medical treatment

-Extracurricular Activities
+- Extracurricular Activities

--
+- Religion

-Day-to-Day and Emergency Decisions
+Day-to-Day and Emergency Decisions:

--
+- Homework

-Bedtime routines
+- Bedtime routines

--
+- Meals

--
+- Chores

-Parents should consider consistency and stability when making house rules.
 In a medical emergency, try to contact the other parent immediately

 If a parent does not have decision-making authority, is the parent still entitled to information about the child?

 Both the Divorce Act and the Ontario’s Children’s Law Reform Act state that both parents are equally entitled to information regarding a child regardless of who has final decision-making authority.
-Under both Acts, both parents are entitled to information about child’s:

--
+- Health

-Education
+- Education

-Well-being (from school and doctors)
+- Well-being (from school and doctors)

 What are the three general types of decision-making responsibility?